Pradumnasaraf/DevOps/docs/bash-scripting/introduction.md

 ```

-- `exit 1` - Exit the script with an error (non-zero exit code).
+- `exit 1` exits the script with a non-zero status code.
-- $RANDOM gives a random number between 0 and 32767.
+- `$RANDOM` gives a random number between `0` and `32767`.
-- $SHELL gives the path of the shell.
+- `$SHELL` gives the path of the shell.
-- $USER gives the username of the user.
+- `$USER` gives the username of the current user.
-- $HOSTNAME gives the hostname of the machine.
+- `$HOSTNAME` gives the hostname of the machine.

 ### jq

-jq is a command-line JSON processor.
-It is used to parse JSON.
-It is used to extract data from JSON.
-It is used to transform JSON.
-It is used to generate JSON.
+`jq` is a command-line JSON processor.
+It is useful for reading, filtering, transforming, and generating JSON from shell scripts.

 #### Installation